 When three people are decapitated in the sleepy rural hamlet of Sleepy Hollow, New York constable Ichabod Crane (Depp) is dispatched to uncover the culprit using science, but unfortunately for him and the residents, the killer is no mere mortal but the brutal Headless Horseman.

-Sleepy Hollow happens to be the first film I ever bought on DVD so it might come as some surprise that I haven’t reviewed it until now, but as its World Goth Day on May 22nd, I figured it’s about time I share my thoughts on Tim Burton’s gothic reimagining of The Legend of Sleepy Hollow.
+Sleepy Hollow happens to be the first film I ever bought on DVD so it might come as some surprise that I haven’t reviewed it until now.
+So, I figured it’s about time I share my thoughts on Tim Burton’s gothic reimagining of The Legend of Sleepy Hollow.

 Mars Attacks was a wild departure from the darkly comedic films such as Edward Scissorhands and Ed Wood that had brought Tim Burton so much success in the past, so it wasn’t much of a surprise that it ended up not doing great at the box office and eventually causing Burton to take a four-year break from directing, thus it was only natural that people were apprehensive about which style they would get when he returned with Sleepy Hollow, but we needn’t have been worried as it most definitely marked a return to form Burton.